 Countries: Cambodia, China, Indonesia, Japan, Malaysia, Myanmar, Nepal, Philippines, Thailand, India, Sri Lanka, Vietnam

-Christiane Reiter is a freelance author based in Hamburg.
+Christiane Reiter is a freelance author based in Brussels and Paris.
 She studied journalism at the University of Eichstätt and worked as a travel editor for Ringier Publishing in Munich and Zurich.
-She then established the travel section of the Frankfurter Allgemeine Sonntagszeitung.
+Later, she established the travel section of the Frankfurter Allgemeine Sonntagszeitung.

 Angelika Taschen studied art history and German literature in Heidelberg, gaining her doctorate in 1986.
 Working for TASCHEN from 1987 to 2010, she has published numerous titles on art, architecture, photography, design, travel, and lifestyle.